umweltdk/umploy/README.md

 # umploy - deploy tool

-This is a simple command line tool for make a bash script that can deploy using [dpl](https://github.com/travis-ci/dpl) from a json document with a syntax very much like the deploy section from travis.yml
+This is a simple command line tool for make a bash script that can deploy using [dpl][dpl] from a json document with a syntax very much like the deploy section from travis.yml

+It is meant to be used by a build server for executing the bash script and to be used for encrypting keys in the file on a developer machine.

 ## Installing